5 Important Functions of Operating System Explained

 An operating system’s (OS) primary function is to manage files and folders.

-Operating systems are responsible for managing the files on a computer.
+They are responsible for managing the files on a computer.
 This includes creating, opening, closing, and deleting files.
-The operating system is also responsible for organizing the files on the disk.
+It also organizes the files on the disk.

-Think of your computer as a project manager.
-A project manager manages the whole team, checks the working of all the team members, provides resources, and facilitates things for team members in the same way the operating system will be responsible for checking ongoing processes, providing resources when required and ensuring that everything is in order.
-This could also include managing which files and folders are stored on the computer and who has access to them.
+Think of your desktop's OS as a project manager.
+A project manager manages the whole team, checks the working of all the team members, provides resources, and facilitates things for team members in the same way the operating system will be responsible for checking processes, providing resources when required and ensuring that everything is in order.
+This also includes managing which files and folders are stored on the computer and who has access to them.

 - Keeps track of the location and status of files.